isomerpages/moe-chijsjc/pages/Terms of use.md

 ---
 <p><strong>Terms of Use</strong>
 </p>
-<p>Thank you for visiting CHIJ St. Joseph’s Convent’s school Web Site (
+<p>Thank you for visiting CHIJ St. Joseph’s Convent’s Web Site.
+By accessing
-<a rel="noopener noreferrer nofollow" target="_blank">https://www.chijstjosephsconvent.moe.edu.sg/</a>).
-By accessing and using
-this Web Site, you shall be deemed to have accepted to be legally bound by these Terms of Use.
+and using this Web Site, you shall be deemed to have accepted to be legally bound by these Terms of Use.
 If you do not agree to these Terms of Use, please do not use this Web Site.</p>
 <p><strong>General</strong>
 </p>
 <p>2.
 These Terms of Use may be changed from time to time.
 Changes will be